tegon/clone-org-repos/README.md

 Clone github organization repos
 ===

-This is a tool to help developers to clone all github repos from an organization.
+This is a tool to clone all repositories from an github organization.
-This could be helpfull if you work at some company, or contribute to an open source project that uses a github org.
+This could be helpful if you work at some company, or if you contribute to an open source project.

 Why?
 ---
-I got in this situation some times, i needed to clone all repos from company that i work for, and in the beginning, just one line of ruby code was enough:
+I went through this a few times, I need to clone all repositories from the company where I work, and, in the beginning, this line of Ruby code was sufficient:

 ```ruby
 curl -s "https://api.github.com/orgs/ORG_NAME/repos?per_page=100" -u "username" | ruby -rubygems -e 'require "json"; JSON.load(STDIN.read).each {|repo| %x[git clone #{repo["ssh_url"]} ]}'
 ```

 But things got a little complicated.
-Some repositories arent used by me, they are for different teams, so, i doesn't needed then, here it comes the use for this cli.
+Some repositories aren't used by me because they are from different times.
+In this case this tool can be useful because it allows you to pass options to ignore some repositories.

 Usage
 ---